Shopping Links

 What's In It

-Look for:
+Look For

-Catfights (sort of)
+• Catfights (sort of)

-Super-Wrestling (alien pile driver!)
+• Super-Wrestling (alien pile driver!)

-Beasties
+• Alien Beasties

-Intra-School Chases
+• Intra-School Chases

 See Also

-Iczer-1
+• Iczer-1 (related)

-Iczer-3
+• Iczer-3 (related)

-You Might Also Like:
+You Might Also Like

 Plot Synopsis

-A bad man and his equally bad sister are busy taking a big bunch of evil monsters around the universe blowing up happy planets at will.
+A bad man and his equally bad sister are busy taking a big bunch of evil monsters around the universe blowing up happy planets.
 The only thing standing in their way are the Iczel, suits of bio-armor that merge with other beings to become powerful warriors.
 They haven't managed to stop the onslaught yet, but when Earth becomes the next target, human hosts may be just what they need to turn the tables.
 Only one problem--one of the Iczels has chosen Nagisa, a high school girl lacking the confidence to be an intergalactic defender.
 Will she work out her feelings in time to save the planet?

-Review
+Quick Review

 Iczelion is about as formula as Standard Anime Plot #4 comes: Bad guys show up to destroy Earth, a bunch of girls gain superpowers (and multi-colored outfits), and the heroine must overcome her self doubt before they can win.
 There are only two things worth particular note: An utter lack of plot, and relatively attractive visuals.
-If you're not hot to see cute girls blowing up giant, ugly monsters, then you need not read on unless you're curious.
+If you're not hot to see cute girls blowing up giant, ugly monsters, then you need not read on unless you're particularly curious.

 To be fair, the characters are so shallow it's actually funny.
 Our hero's entire backstory consists of--I kid not--a 30 second conversation between two classmates about how she's always exercising because she wants to become a pro wrestler.
-Then an alien appears and there is a fight.
-And she is the deep one.
+Then an alien appears and there's a fight.
+And she's the deep one.
 The rest of the team is introduced as follows: A woman in a dated-looking bad-girl ensemble appears dancing at a club, the males in the audience are treated to compromising camera angles of her miniskirt, and she's suddenly attacked by an alien.
 Cut to a cute girl performing at a concert in an even more anachronistic idol outfit who is attacked by aliens as soon as her song is over.
 Finally cut to a smart-looking woman on the street who doesn't do anything, because by that time it's not even worth showing the aliens attacking her.
 And that's it.

 I might as well mention the Iczels, who, when not attached to their owners, walk around in cartoony chibi form being annoying.
 The fun part of this is that they act as telepathic backseat drivers when their owners don them to fight, a concept I'm fond of.
-Otherwise, they're just silly: "Look at the cute ultra-powerful battlesuits give each other a hard time!
+Otherwise, they're just silly: "Look at the chibi ultra-powerful battlesuits give each other a hard time!
 How cute!"
 (Say, ever notice how powerful beings find the bushes near Tokyo high schools a good place to chat?)
 Of course, they're no sillier than the rest of the story, so no problem there, and I suppose it beats waving a magical baton.

-Anyway.
-The visuals, the one and only high point of the series.
+Anyway, the visuals: the one and only high point of the series.
 The animation is by AIC, and it mercifully lives up to their reputation--smooth motion, nice linework, and despite being a bit chaotic and simplistic, the battles are fast and furious.
-None of the design is original and the coloring is too bright, but the character designs are not unpleasant, the bad guys look cheesy-cool, and if you ignore the cute non-battle forms the armor has the same classic anime look of previous entries in the Iczer-series.
-Even the big ugly monsters, despite looking an awful lot like bosses from the 16-bit gaming era, are mildly creative and passably creepy looking.
+None of the design is original and the coloring is too bright, but the character designs are not-unpleasant, the bad guys look cheesy-cool, and if you ignore the cute non-battle forms the armor has the same classic anime look of previous entries in the Iczer-series.
+Even the big ugly monsters, despite looking an awful lot like bosses from the 16-bit gaming era, are mildly creative and passably creepy-looking.

 I've only seen the English dub, which is unremarkable.
 The casting is quite good, and although the acting lacks punch, it isn't particularly bad (the two villains are the best of the lot).
 The writing, unfortunately, is weak, but then again the whole thing is so cheesy it fits right in.

-To reiterate: Iczelion is plotless, juvenile, rather silly, and there's too much fanservice to show it to kids with short attention spans, the only potential audience other than late-night entertainment for people who like to heckle bad movies.
+To reiterate: Iczelion is plotless, juvenile, rather silly, and there's too much fanservice to show it to kids with short attention spans, who would be the only potential audience other than late-night entertainment for people who like to heckle bad anime.
 The closest things to worthwhile are remarkably nice visuals and being so pointless it's almost funny.
 If you're an absolute die-hard fan of color-coded girl action, or you must see all things Iczer, then maybe you should give it a chance, but don't waste your brain cells otherwise.

 Related Recommendations

-The genre has been done hundreds of times in slightly varied forms from Sailor Moon to Shinesman... and this has to be one of the emptiest entries in it.
+The genre has been done hundreds of times in slightly varied forms from Sailor Moon to Shinesman, and this has to be one of the emptiest entries in it.

 US DVD Review